rc-kid/rckid/HARDWARE.md

 ### Sensors

-The only active sensor in mkIII is the onboard accelerometer [PMU6500](datasheets/MPU6500.pdf).
+The only extra sensor in mkIII is the onboard acceleromeneter [LSM6DSV](datasheets/lsm6dsv.pdf).
+Unlike MPU6500 or various TDK alternatives is relatively simple to use (similar to the discontinued BMI160 used in mkII).
 As it is also capable of working as a pedometer, it is always on, connected to the `3V3` rail.
 The accelerometer has its interrupt connected to AVR so that we can intercept taps, steps, etc.

 Furthermore several of the devices connected to the I2C bus also supoort temperature measurements (including the AVR itself).